raymondkfcheung/benchmarking-exercise/README.md

 cargo build --release --features runtime-benchmarks
 ```

-Run the omni bencher and update the `weights.rs` file with your results:
+Run the omni bencher and generate a `weights.rs` file with your results:
 ```bash
 frame-omni-bencher v1 benchmark pallet \
     --runtime \